sebsch2002/sjgrabber/README.md

 * [Nicole Eibel](http://nicoleeibel.at/) (brand/logo design)

 ## License
-SJgrabber is licensed under the MIT License (MIT)
+SJgrabber is licensed under the MIT License
 Copyright (c) 2014 Mario Ranftl ([@majodev](https://twitter.com/majodev))

-see LICENSE.md/LICENSE.html for SJgrabber specific licenses
+See **LICENSE.md** (or **LICENSE.html** within distributed apps) for more detailed license info and 3rd party licenses.

-see credits.html for [node-webkit](https://github.com/rogerwang/node-webkit) redistributable licenses (platform dependent, this file ONLY ships with SJgrabber binaries)
+See **credits.html** for [node-webkit](https://github.com/rogerwang/node-webkit) redistributable licenses (platform dependent, this file ONLY ships with SJgrabber binaries).